Retrieving data with Perl DBI DBD::ODBC

 $sth->execute($p);

-The 'text' column type here is a MS SQL Server long data type.
-Other databases have memo, blob etc.
+The text column type here is a SQL Server long data type.
+Other databases have memo, blob, and so on.

 $sth = $dbh->prepare(q/select * from tut2_9/);